chainstack/docs/docs/subgraphs/tutorial/deploy-lido-subgraph.md

     content: subgraph graph lido deploy query graphql indexing data
 ---

-# Deploying the Lido subgraph with Chainstack
+# Deploying a Lido subgraph with Chainstack

 Lido is a liquid staking solution with smart contracts deployed on multiple blockchains, with Ethereum being its main focus.